KubaDusza/AI_Document_Chatbot/README.md

 4. Install dependencies: pip install -r requirements.txt
 5. Create a credentials file in the .streamlit directory and add OpenAI API key
-6. change the REMOVE_RESTRICTIONS flag n the constants.py to True
+6. change the REMOVE_RESTRICTIONS flag in the constants.py to True
-7. Run the app - streamlit run app.py
+7. Run the app: streamlit run app.py

 So come on and give it a quack!
-The friendliest chatbot around won't quack you up but will do its best to help out.
-Just be nice and have fun! 🦆🐤
+The friendliest chatbot around won't quack you up but will do its best to help out. 🦆🐤